jakartaee/jax-ws-api/CONTRIBUTING.md

-# Contributing to Eclipse Project for JAX-WS
+# Contributing to Jakarta XML Web Services

 Thanks for your interest in this project.